microsoft/ivy/doc/examples/client_server_example.md

 This situation is unrealistic.
 That is, a cluster of two clients and a server as shown should never occur.
-We will conjecture that in fact thsi 'bad pattern' never occurs.
+We will conjecture that in fact this 'bad pattern' never occurs.
 To do this we select the `Gather` option from the `Conjecture` menu.
 When then see the following:

 ![IVy screenshot](images/client_server6.png)